monome/docs/norns/old-pages/old-play.md

 [Technical details about the norns mixer client (crone).](../reference/#crone)

 *nb.
-DO NOT plug modular-level signals into norns (both stock and shield).
+DO NOT plug modular-level signals into norns (both standard and shield).
 The inputs are designed for line levels only, so please attenuate any modular signals before sending them into norns.*

 ### AUDIO PARAMETERS